dsoto/ENSP-330-notes/energy-tools.md

 The fraction on the right can be used the same way a unit conversion fraction can.

 $$ 10\ \textrm{GJ} \cdot \frac{1000\ \textrm{MJ}}{1\ \textrm{GJ}} = 10,000\ \textrm{MJ} $$

-# Energy Density (Volumetric)

-This is the quantity of energy that fits in a given volume.

-# Energy Density (Gravimetric)

-This is the quantity of energy that fits in a given mass.

-## Fuel Energy Density